mkingsnorth/starship_generator_docs/docs/parameters.rst

    Object Subdivisions = 2

 To produce a smoother result in the shapes, subdivision is used.
 Increasing this number will make the object look smoother at the expense of computation time.
-It is not recomended to go above 3 subdivisions.
+It is not recommended to go above 3 subdivisions.
 If custom objects are used, this value will be ignored.

 .. tip::
     If you want to quickly cycle through seed numbers to find a shape you like, setting the *Object Subdivisions* to zero will speed up computation time.
 When you are happy with the overall shape, you can always increase the number of subdivisions afterwards.